yxuco/fabric-operation/gcp/README.md

 ```
 gcloud compute ssh --ssh-key-file ./config/fab-key fab@fab-bastion
 ```
-You can use this command to login to the `bastion` host and create a Hyperledger Fabric network using the GKE cluster.
-Note that the `ssh` keypair for accessing the `bastion` host is in the [config](./config) folder.
+You can use this command to login to the `bastion` host and create a Hyperledger Fabric network using a GKE cluster.
+Note that the `ssh` keypair for accessing the `bastion` host is generated in the [config](./config) folder.

 ## Setup Google login from `bastion` host
 Log on to the `bastion` host, and login to Google Cloud, e.g.,